apache/incubator-heron/website/content/docs/operators/heron-tracker.md

 #### 1. State Manager locations

-This is a list of locations where your topology writes its states.
+This is a list of locations where topology writes its states.
 An example of [zookeeper state manager](deployment/statemanagers/zookeeper) and [local file state manager](deployment/statemanagers/locafs) look like this: